BaraaFayezz/data-engineering-portfolio/README.md

 ---

 ## 🧩 Future Enhancements

-- Add a data warehouse schema (star/snowflake)
+- Get familiar with **cloud tools** and services used in modern data pipelines (AWS, GCP, Azure).
+- Learn and apply **Cloud Data Engineering** principles (data lakes, warehouses, and orchestration).
+- Understand and implement **Modern Data concepts** such as ELT, DataOps, and modular pipeline design.
+- Build **end-to-end Python pipelines** for data extraction, transformation, and loading across multiple environments.
+- Expand projects to include **data warehouse modeling** (Star and Snowflake schemas).
-- Include cloud integration (e.g., AWS S3 or BigQuery)
+- Integrate **cloud storage** and **data ingestion tools** like AWS S3 or Google Cloud Storage.
-- Build dashboards on top of PostgreSQL data
+- Develop **visual dashboards** on top of the data for real-time analytics.

 ---